 2 tablespoons olive oil

-1 pound spicy Italian sausage, casings removed and crumbled
+1 pound Italian sausage, casings removed and crumbled

-1/2 teaspoon red pepper flakes (optional if you want more heat)
+1/2 teaspoon red pepper flakes (optional if you want some spice)

 1 large onion, coarsely chopped

 1 (28 ounce) can Italian-style plum tomatoes, coarsely chopped

 1 1/2 cups half and half (could even do a combo of milk and half and half)